Harpenden Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by PI insurers.
-COMPLETIONmonitor is a unique risk management tool.
+COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
+It is supported by PI insurers such as AmTrust.
+COMPLETIONmonitor is a unique risk mitigation tool.

 Find a Law Firm approved by Harpenden Building Society

-Banks and building societies often vary their requirements.
+Banks and building societies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Harpenden Building Society are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes